×

 ($100,000 × 1% = $1,000)

 B. Rental Property that Does Not Pass the 1 Percent Rule: An investor is considering a piece of real estate for $200,000.
 The property has been newly renovated and looks fantastic, but it’s located in a neighborhood where crime is on the rise, which has brought the rents down considerably in the area.
-Based on the going rate, the max monthly rent that the investor will receive for this piece of property is $1,200.
-For this property to meet the 1% rule, it would have to rent out for $2,000 a month.
+Based on the actual going rate, the max monthly rent that the investor can get for this piece of property is $1,200.
+However, when the 1 rule in real estate formula is used, it suggests that the rent should be $2,000 a month.
 In sum, this property does not pass the 1 percent rule because its monthly rental cash flow is $800 below the 1% minimum.
+Put simply, the property owner would not be able to collect $2,000 a month because it’s too high for the market conditions in that area.

-Why is the 1 Percent Rule Important When Evaluating a Potential Real Estate Investment?
+Benefits of Using the 1 Percent Rule to Evaluate a Potential Real Estate Investment

-When evaluating buy and hold properties such as single-family homes, duplexes, triplexes, and the like, starting with the 1% rule can set you on the right path for the following reasons:
+When evaluating rental properties such as single-family homes, duplexes, triplexes, and the like, starting with the real estate 1 rule can set you on the right path for the following reasons:

-The 1 percent rule for real estate investing serves as a beginning gauge in analyzing a real estate asset’s financial risk or positive cash flow potential.
-It can make the search for successful real estate deals more streamlined, efficient, and profitable.
-This is done by quickly eliminating suspected low cash flow generating buy and hold real estate.
 For instance, let’s say that an individual has ten investment properties lined up to visit.
-He applies the 1% rule to all ten properties in less than 10 minutes, weeding out the properties that may be a potential waste of time to view.
+He applies the 1% rule in real estate to all ten properties in less than 10 minutes, weeding out the properties that may be a potential waste of time to view.
 This frees up valuable time to focus on other rental real estate that may yield the proper cash flow.

-2. Determines if there is a Baseline Cash Flow that Makes Sense
+2. The Real Estate Investing 1 Rule Determines if There’s a Baseline Cash Flow that Makes Sense

-3. 1 Percent Rule Helps Set Target Rental Rates
+3. The 1 Real Estate Rule Helps Set Target Rental Rates

-Here is an example of the 1% rule to elaborate on the above points:
+Here’s another example of the 1 percent real estate rule to elaborate on the above points:

-A real estate investor is considering a single-family home rental property for $100,000.
+A real estate investor is considering a small property for $100,000.
 He uses the 1 percent rule to determine that the rent would need to be at least $1,000 per month for the deal to have a potential positive cash flow.
-From his market research, he knows this amount per month is feasible, so he moves forward with the deal after it also met certain other criteria.
+From his market research, he knows this amount per month is feasible, so he moves forward with the deal after it also meets certain other criteria.

 After his purchase, his tenant is placed, and his first month yields the $1,000 he was expecting.
 He now pays his monthly mortgage of $450, and operating expenses of $365, which leaves him with a total net income of $185 per month.
 In this case, the 1% rule predicted a positive cash flow, and deemed the property was worth looking into further.